Pooch says 'Welcome to Toonhound!'Toonhound logo

 these seven fellows were the most special toys of all, coming to life when no one

-put to most constructive use...
+were put to constructive use.

-The seven Raggy Dolls were:
+The seven original Raggy Dolls!

 Hi-Fi - a talking toy, with a st-st-stammer...